 The election of Caddo District Judge Frances Pitman to the Second Circuit Court of Appeals has triggered a judge shuffle on the Caddo bench.
 Judge Frances has yet to decide when she will take office on Fannin Street; but it will certainly be before the January term which hears its first cases on January 14, 2013.

 Judges in Caddo get to pick their judicial seat by seniority.
-Caddo has 3 civil sections, 3 domestic sections and 5 criminal sections which includes drug court.
+Caddo has 3 civil sections, 3 domestic sections and 5 criminal sections which includes drug court and potential remands to alcohol recovery centers.
 The judges consider a “rotation” yearly, and often judges will swap sections with other judges for various reasons.

 Currently, civil cases are heard by Judge Brun, Judge Leon Emmanuel and Judge Jeannette Garrett.
 The three domestic judges are Bobby Waddell, Frances Pitman and Ramon Lafitte.
 The criminal section judges are Ramona Emmanuel, Scott Crichton, Judge John Mosely and Judge Mike Pitman.
 Judge Craig Marcotte presides in drug court.